Can Volunteering Benefit Your Health?

 • Volunteer for a crisis hotline

 Healthy living is more than eating right and exercising.
-From improving your health to growing your support network, volunteering offers numerous health benefits and can be an important part of a healthy life.
+From supporting your health to growing your support network, volunteering offers numerous health benefits and can be an important part of a healthy lifestyle.
 For more ideas on how to live a well-balanced life, take our free personal wellness assessment.

 Written by: